jhomlala/catcher/README.md

   CatcherOptions debugOptions =
       CatcherOptions(DialogReportMode(), [ConsoleHandler()]);

   /// Release configuration.
-Same as above, but once user accepts dialog, user will be propmpted to send email with crash to support.
+Same as above, but once user accepts dialog, user will be prompted to send email with crash to support.
   CatcherOptions releaseOptions = CatcherOptions(DialogReportMode(), [
     EmailManualHandler(["support@email.com"])
   ]);